 If a better opportunity comes along and I’ve already made a good return on the stock in question, I may sell.
 That’s been my strategy.
-I have some stocks that have earned me 40% returns since I’ve held them for 2 years and I have a couple that have made me more than 130% in less than a year.
+I have some stocks that have earned me 40% returns since I’ve held them for 2 years and I have a couple that has made me more than 130% in less than a year.
 Your strategy may be different from mine.

 So, Is Investing When the Market Is Down a Good Idea?

-In short, it depends on your goals and dicipline.
+In short, it depends on your goals and discipline.
 I gave you some reasons that I believe make a down market great for buying into the stock market.
 I also showed you some reasons to be cautious and when to consider selling or holding losing positions.

 I have also written an article that discusses how to invest in a bear market which you may find helpful.
 A market that goes down 20% or more is considered a bear market.
-Not all down markets are bear markets and how you invest during a small down market may be different then a sustained bear market.
+Not all down markets are bear markets and how you invest during a small down market may be different than a sustained bear market.

 The truth is, a down market is dynamic.
 It can hurt the undisciplined investor and it can reward the investor with a plan.
 What is for certain though is that volatile markets will show big swings in prices.
 What you decide to do with those swings, is up to you.